-It is an imperative at Carcel that we contribute to a responsible work culture in which our employees know their rights and feel safe to speak up.
-A work environment in which they can grow and learn new skills.
+It is an imperative at Carcel that we contribute to a responsible work culture in which our employees know their rights and feel safe to speak out.
+We provide a work environment in which they can grow and learn new skills.

 code of conduct